openmc-dev/openmc/docs/source/methods/random_ray.rst

     \phi_{i,g,n}^{missed} = \phi_{i,g,n-1} .

+When linear sources are present, the flux moments from the previous iteration are used in the same manner.
 While this introduces some small degree of correlation to the simulation, for miss rates on the order of a few percent the correlations are trivial and the bias is eliminated.
 Thus, in OpenMC the previous iteration's scalar flux estimate is applied to cells that are missed where there is an external source term present within the cell.

 ~~~~~~~~~~~~~~~
 Power Iteration